The day is HERE!

 SETTING: I'm the most excited about unique places that haven't been overly done.
 Roman servant in a palatial house?
 Catherine the Great's court?
 A YA mystery set in a theater?
 I LOVE epics and sweeping landscapes, where the latter is a character onto itself.
 I love books set in forests, deserts, and the like.
 Heck, I'll even take a story about your characters languishing in a frozen tundra.
 If you've got a story set in a non-European inspired setting, I WANT IT.

 ROMANCE: I LOVE love.
-I'm looking for believable romance, so please no instalove and the like.
 I'm a sucker for these troupes: hate to love, friends to something more, will they or won't they, forbidden romance, slow-burn, and enemies to lovers.
 Do you have something that falls in that category?
 HIT SEND NOW, please and thank you!
-I'm mostly interested in the manuscripts that have a romantic subplot, but please no love triangles.
+I'm ONLY interested in manuscripts that have a romantic subplot, but please no love triangles.
 My heart can't take them. :)

 DIVERSITY: As a Bolivian Latina writer, I think reading about different cultures enriches the reader and their perspectives.
 This is super important to me.
 I would love to get my hands on a story from a different culture/religion/background.
 Ottoman empire?
 Babylonian?
 Imperial Russia?
 The Dominican Republic?
 Cuba?
 China?
 Africa?
 Hispanic, Black, Asian?
 YES PLEASE, especially #ownvoices.
 Basically, I want to go on an adventure with your incredible world as my destination.